- 1 What is Bedwetting?

 - Try a bedwetting alarm if other options fail

-I had accomplished D. H. M. S in 2008, I have been into practice (in Rawalpindi & Islamabad) for more or less 12 years.
+I had accomplished D. H. M. S in 2008, I have been into practice (in Rawalpindi & Islamabad) for more or less 14 years.
 During my practice, I have been treating acute as well as chronic disorders.
 I had also completed MHS (Masters of Human Sexuality) in 2014 from SAIHS.
-Dengue fever, Developmental Delay, Urethral Stricture, Sexual dysfunctions and disorders in males as well as females attract my attention, therefore, I love to solve these cases.
+Covid-19, Dengue fever, Genetic Disorders, Auto-immune Diseases, Sexual dysfunctions and disorders in males as well as females attract my attention, therefore, I love to solve these cases.